Make the most of your bank holiday, there is loads to do in Belfast this Bank Holiday weekend, from 26 – 29 August!

 Take a trip to this 19th century Grade A-listed jail and follow in the footsteps of over 25,000 prisoners including murders, suffragettes and loyalist and republican prisoners.
 Enter the tunnel that connects the jail to the courthouse, explore C-Wing and visit the Condemned Man’s Cell where 17 men were executed.

 Spend the bank holiday weekend ambling in the stunning gardens at Hillsborough Castle.
 The beautiful 18th century mansion, which is the official residence of the Royal Family when they’re in Northern Ireland, has 100 acres of ornamental grounds, a fabulous restaurant and gift shop.
-Book a tour of the castle to see the glamorous Throne room, drawing rooms and dining area used by the Royal Family for private entertainment.

 There’s lots to explore at Castle Ward’s estate and gardens, which are open throughout the bank holiday weekend.
 Kids will love the farmyard and playroom in the Barn, while grown-ups can visit the artist’s studios and see the resident makers at work.
 Stroll some of the 36km of trails or rent bikes and don’t miss the historic farmyard, the filming location of Winterfell in Game of Thrones.